StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 *Make sure that the version being installed is the March 2020 update, version `12.3.0` or higher*

-Within our class itself we see a connection string, this is the connection string to our Azure Storage Account.
-For now we don't have a storage account so we are going to use the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
+Within our class itself, we see a connection string, this is the connection string to our Azure Storage Account.
+For now, we don't have a storage account so we are going to use the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
 Click the link to get quick instructions for setting this up, and getting the connection string.

 Hopefully, we now have emulated storage working, and we can continue.